SoftwareToolworks/IPNode/README.md

 #### A 10 Meter 1200 Baud QPSK IP Node
 Based on the Dire Wolf repository, it removes all the APRS, Repeaters, Beacons, FSK, and AFSK.
 The intent is to create a Linux based microcontroller with GPIO Push-To-Talk (PTT) Packet Radio Node transmitting QPSK.
 Currently set for 1200 Baud/2400 bit/s at 9600 sampling rate.
 It uses a Root-Raised-Cosine (RRC) matched filter on transmit and receive, and a slightly modified ```Improved Level 2 Protocol``` (IL2P).
+The Garner Timing Error Detection (TED) is taken from GNU Radio.

 Designed for Internet Protocol (IP) use on 10 meters, which has a regulatory limit of 1200 Baud, and must operate in the **28.120 - 28.189 MHz** band if automatically controlled.